ONLYOFFICE/services4integration/chamilo/README.md

 ```
 The script is finished
 ```
 Then you can go to the Chamilo web interface at: `http://IP-SERVER/` and check the connector operation.
-Access to the database: login:admin  password:jx7bqzRo
+Access to the database: login:chamilouser  password:jx7bqzRo